-Description:This Roman Republic silver denarius coin was minted in Rome by moneyer Pub.
-Crepusius in 82 BC.
-The head of Apollo is depicted on the obverse side, his hair is bound with tainia and a scepter is over his shoulder.
-The reverse side shows a Roman warrior galloping on horseback while brandishing a spear.
+Description:This Roman Republic silver denarius was minted by moneyer L. Calpurnius Piso Frugi in 90 BC.
+The head of Apollo is depicted on the obverse side of this coin with his hair bound with tainia.
+The reverse side shows a Roman horseman riding while holding a palm frond and the reins.
 The silver denarius coin was introduced in 211 BC.
-It became the principal denomination in the Roman world until the middle of the third century AD and one denarius was around two days' pay for a Legionnaire.
+It became the principal denomination in the Roman world until the middle of the third century AD and one denarius was worth around two days' pay for a Legionnaire.